scravy/awesome-pattern-matching/README.md

 ### `At(path, pattern)`

-Checks whether the nested object to be matched satisfied pattern at the given path.
+Checks whether the nested object to be matched satisfies pattern at the given path.
 The match fails if the given path can not be resolved.

 ```python